• Skip to primary navigation

 Its production wasn’t quite massive enough, however.

-Their popularity outpaced supply, especially after the dolls appeared at the International Toy Fair of New York City and hosted adoption events around the country.
+Their popularity outpaced supply, especially after the dolls appeared at the International Toy Fair of New York City.
+There were even adoption events hosted around the country.
 A timely Newsweek cover featuring the soft sculptures reached everyone else who couldn’t make those events.
 All the while, the dolls rose to prominence in an era when the Atari and Walkman gadgets were shouldering their way into the spotlight, notes Mental Floss; in this way, the Cabbage Patch Kids were a beacon of simple wholesomeness.
-Advertising teams knew this and made sure adults knew too by targeting parents looking for a good, dependable holiday gift for the little ones.
+Advertising teams knew this and made sure adults knew too by targeting parents looking for a good, dependable holiday gift for the little ones—with no technology in sight.

 Overwhelming crowds flocked to stores around the country in what became the Cabbage Patch riots